LD4P/arm/modeling_recommendations/measurements.md

 **Notes**

-- The use of dcterms:descriptions is similar to the use of Arrangement resources (see [Diagram 5](#diagram-5)) to describe different measurements for a resource in different states, but description literals are used in cases where a controlled vocabulary cannot be defined due to variability of the state.
+- The use of dcterms:descriptions is similar to the use of Arrangement resources (see [Diagram 5](#diagram-5)) to describe different measurements for a resource in different states, but description literals are used in cases where a controlled vocabulary cannot be defined due to wide or perhaps unlimited variability.

 ### Diagram 3: Measurements of whole and part: part a resource